flopezag/fiware-testbed-deploy/doc/admin.md

     python fiwaretestbeddeploy/launch_vm.py

 The *launch_vm.py* ends in a few seconds, showing the floating IP.
-Then, it is possible to connect to the ubuntu account of the server (using the SSH key at *~/.ssh/testbedskuld_key*).
+Then, it is possible to connect to the server using the
+SSH key at *~/.ssh/testbedskuld_key*).
+For an Ubuntu server, it is possible access as:

     ssh ubuntu@floating_ip